 Classic Blouse Shirts

 Long, mid arm, short with rolled cuffs, and sleeveless shirts with collars came in soft pastels and traditional patterns such as gingham, plaid, florals, and vertical stripes.
 Following fashion trends, blouses increasingly demonstrated the latest new patterns and prints.
-Bold earth tone stipes, paisley, rustic florals and country patterns shared space with psychedelic, mod or trippy prints in vibrant yellow, pink, lime and orange swirls.
+Bold earth tone stripes, paisley, rustic florals, and country patterns shared space with psychedelic, mod, and trippy prints in vibrant yellow, pink, lime, and orange swirls.

-Initially blouse-shirts were worn tucked in waistbands but it wasn’t long before they became “overblouses” that fit square around the torso, cut straight along the hem, with fitted arms and a small collar.
-They looked more and more like men’s shirts every year.
+Initially blouse-shirts were worn tucked in waistbands, but it wasn’t long before they became “overblouses” cut straight along the hem, fitting square around the torso with fitted arms and a small collar.
+They looked more and more like men’s shirts with every passing year.

-Button down blouses and most slipover tops had collars.
-The came in a few different collar styles:
+Button down blouses and most slip-over tops had collars.
+These collars came in a few different styles:

-- Italian collar was a fold out unbuttoned collar that perched above the shoulders.
-It was a carry over from the 1950s and only lasted a few more years.
+- Italian collar – A fold out unbuttoned collar that perched above the shoulders.
+It was a carryover from the 1950s and only lasted a few more years.

-- Classic point collar had very small points for most of the 60s.
+- Classic point collar – This one had very small points for most of the 60s.
 Soft lines and round edges made them more feminine than men’s shirt collars.

-- Peter pan collar – round collars usually left unbuttoned in an “open” collar shape but could also be buttoned up.
+- Peter Pan collar – Round collars usually left unbuttoned in an “open” collar shape, but that could also be buttoned up.

-- Bermuda collar – A very small round peterpan collar, buttoned up, and lay flat around the high neck.
+- Bermuda collar – A very small round Peter Pan collar, buttoned up to lay flat around the high neck.

-- Mandarin collar, also called a band neck or grandad collar, could be made in a contrasting white fabric (very mod!)
+- Mandarin collar – Also called a band neck or grandad collar, these could be made in a contrasting white fabric (very mod!).

-- Oversized collars became the new look in the late 60s.
-Exaggerated point collars and round peterpan collars lead the fashion revolution in the 1970s.
+- Oversized collars – These became the new look in the late ’60s.
+Exaggerated point collars and round Peter Pan collars led the fashion revolution in the 1970s.

-In the early 60s the long tunic blouse-shirt with a matching bow tie or belt cinched in the waist.
-It was a softer way of wearing a shapeless shirt that covered the hips (very popular with mature women.)
+In the early ’60s, the long tunic blouse-shirt had a matching bow tie or belt cinched in the waist.
+It was a softer way of wearing a shapeless shirt that covered the hips (very popular with mature women).

-In the late 60s the tunic slipover top came back with an upper thigh length and a side knot tie.
+In the late 60s, the tunic slipover top came back with an upper-thigh length and a side knot tie.
 They paired very well with wide leg palazzo pants and the new flare leg knit pant.
-Prints and patterns were ethnics inspired designs or bold geometrics.
+Prints and patterns were ethnically inspired designs or bold geometrics.

-Both button down and slip-over with buttons at the back of the neck were worn with black or neutral skirts (occasionally plaid and check patterns.)
-Some blouses came in solid colors but white was the purest and most innocent for the “baby doll” look.
+Both button down and slip-over blouses with buttons at the back of the neck were worn with black or neutral skirts (occasionally plaid and check patterns).
+Some blouses came in solid colors, but white was the purest and most innocent for the “baby doll” look.

 Shop more Victorian style blouses.

 Moving into casual summer clothes, the sleeveless bateau neck tunic was shortened up into a “shell top.”
 Not quite a crop top, the shell top ended a hair below the pant or skirt waistline, with a shapeless tube fit and no collar.
-Very simple yet modest with the minimal high neckline, it could be worn by any woman or any age as long as she was comfortable showing off her arms (or wore a light cardigan sweater over it.)
-Short cap sleeves were added to some shell tops for more coverage too.
+Very simple yet modest with the minimal high neckline, it could be worn by any woman of any age so long as she was comfortable showing off her arms (or if she wore a light cardigan sweater over it).
+Short cap sleeves were added to some shell tops for more coverage, too.

-The shell top, when made of a knit fabric, became the tank top or generic “pullover top.”
-Sleeveless with a mock neck, turtleneck, boat neck, bateau, crew neck or square neck (tank top), the fit narrowed slightly at the waist and extended down a bit longer in the late 1960s.
-Bright solid colors went with everything, patterns in trippy/psychedelic prints were fun for teens, and horizontal stripes were popular tank tops.
+When made of a knit fabric, the shell top became the tank top or a more generic “pullover top.”
+Sleeveless with a mock neck, turtleneck, boat neck, bateau, crew neck, or square neck (tank top), the fit narrowed slightly at the waist and extended down a bit longer in the late 1960s.
+Bright solid colors went with everything, patterns in trippy/psychedelic prints were fun for teens, and horizontal stripes were popular on tank tops.